No767/Logo-Favicon/README.md

 - Claim this as your own and therefore use it under your claim
 - Sell this asset without the permission of the owner of the logo
 - Edit the logo in any shape or form.
 That includes resizing the logo, adding effects, and others

+These are all in the license as well